It has been 25 days since the decision in this case was published!

 It is an appeal of a criminal conviction for violating Florida’s Open Carry ban enacted in 1987.

-Norman lost before a Florida appeals court and has now petitioned the Florida Supreme Court to reverse the decision.
+Norman lost before a Florida appeals court and has now petitioned the Florida Supreme Court to reverse the decision, where he lost on March 3, 2017.

 Here is a link to the Florida Supreme Court docket.